 When you pray for the salvation of lost family members, friends, neighbors, and people groups who are hostile to the gospel, pray knowing that God loves them and desires their salvation.
 Pray like this, not just because God desires their salvation, but pray like this because God deserves their honor.
 God deserves the honor of all peoples.

 Worship is the fuel of praying in this world, and worship is the goal of praying in this world.
-We pray night and day, week after week, for all kinds of people throughout the world to come to a saving knowledge of God.
+We pray night and day, week after week, so that all people throughout the world find knowledge of God.
 And we look forward to the day when all kinds of people will indeed know Him and worship Him.
-This is what we are after in prayer: world-wide worship.
+This is what we are after in prayer: because world-wide worship is for God.
+This is the who, what, and why we pray.